PowerShell/AwsDscToolkit/README.md

 # AWS DSC Toolkit

-The AWS DSC Toolkit is provided under this [license](http://azure.microsoft.com/en-us/support/legal/) and this [privacy agreement](http://go.microsoft.com/fwlink/p/?linkid=131004&amp;clcid=0x409).
+Use of the AWS DSC Toolkit is subject to this [license](http://azure.microsoft.com/en-us/support/legal/) and this [privacy agreement](http://go.microsoft.com/fwlink/p/?linkid=131004&amp;clcid=0x409).

 This module is currently in preview.
 It is provided as is and is not supported through any Microsoft support program or service.